IUNO-TDM/PatchDBTool/PatchDBTool/README.md

 - Check if the backup exists and file size is plausible
 * * * * * * * * *
 3. STEP - Copy the patch files
-- Copy the patch files from local system to: ../PatchDBTool/PathDB/ToBePatched folder
+- Copy the patch files from local system to your target system **../PatchDBTool/PathDB/ToBePatched** folder
 * * * * * * * * *
 4. STEP - RUN Patch Script (PatchDB.sh)
 - Open Bash Terminal
 - run command "chmod +x <pathToPatchDBTool> (e.g. /PatchDB/PatchDB.sh)"
 - run command ./PatchDB.sh
-- Proof if all Patches were installed and moved to the /PatchDB/Archive folder
+- Proof if all Patches were installed and moved to the **/PatchDB/Archive** folder
 * * * * * * * * *
 **RECOVER the Database - If any problem occurs, you may restore the old database**
 1. STEP - RUN the RESTORE Script (RestoreDB.sh)
 - Open Bash Terminal
-- run command "docker ps -a"
-- copy containerid for the db container (e.g. tdmdocker_core-db)
+- copy docker containerid for the db container (e.g. tdmdocker_core-db)
 - run command "chmod +x /RestoreDB/RestoreDB.sh"
 - set containerid as parameter as well as the databasename and the Backup path and press ENTER
 - Proof if the database was restored correctly